Grease Traps And Grease Interceptors

 What is the purpose of grease traps and grease interceptors?

-Grease traps and grease interceptors perform similar functions—i.e., preventing fats, oils, and grease (FOG) from leaving a kitchen facility and clogging sanitary sewer lines.
-These FOG compounds are byproducts of cooking that stem from the usual suspect food materials such as meat and dairy products.
+Grease traps and grease interceptors perform similar functions.
+They work by preventing fats, oils, and grease (FOG) from leaving a kitchen facility and prevent the clogging of sanitary sewer lines.
+These FOG compounds are byproducts of cooking, and originate from food materials like meat and dairy products.
 Think bacon and heavy whipping cream!
 As they travel down the drain they can stick to the inside of sewer lines.
 Over time, the FOG can cause nasty buildups, blockages in your pipes.

 What is a grease trap?

-A grease trap is a small FOG removal unit designed for use in kitchen applications where the flow of water and amount of oil and grease produced is low.
-It is typically installed beneath the sink inside the kitchen facility.
+A grease trap is a small FOG removal unit.
+They are suitable for kitchen applications where the flow of oil and grease production is low.
+Grease traps are typically installed somewhere beneath the sink, inside the kitchen.

 What is a grease interceptor?

 A grease interceptor is a large FOG removal unit.
-It is generally installed beneath large-scale kitchen facilities that produce a large amount of grease and have higher flow rates and pressures.
+They are suitable for large-scale kitchen facilities that produce a large amount of grease.
+Grease interceptors are better at handling higher flow rates and pressures.

-How should restaurant owners maintain a grease trap or grease interceptor?
+How should restaurant owners maintain grease traps and grease interceptors?

-What enforcement action(s) could potentially occur if the regulations of the FOG Ordinance are not met by my restaurant or food service establishment?
+What could potentially occur if the regulations of the FOG Ordinance are not met by my restaurant or food service establishment?

 Bob’s Septic will put you on our FOG route ASAP!

 Is it time to get your trap or interceptor pumped?
 Are you questioning if your current grease pumper is properly cleaning your grease trap or grease interceptor?
 Then fill out the form below!
 The Bob’s Septic team is more than happy to stop by and evaluate your system!

 Bob's Team Central Iowa Grease Interceptor Grease Interceptor Maintenance Grease Interceptor Pump Out Grease Interceptor Pumping Grease Interceptor Systems Grease Interceptor Tank Pump Grease Trap Grease Trap Maintenance Grease Trap Pump Out Grease Trap Pumping Grease Trap Systems Grease Trap Tank Pump That's a Job for Bob